For professionals

 Case interview reps.
 Walk a market-sizing or profitability case out loud while the AI plays the interviewer, pushing on your structure, your assumptions, and the number you pulled from nowhere.

 Defending the recommendation.
 The hard part of a McKinsey, BCG, or Bain final round isn't the framework; it's holding your "so what" when a partner leans on it.
-Practice stating a recommendation and standing behind it under pressure, instead of retreating into more analysis every time you're challenged.
+Practice stating a recommendation and standing behind it under pressure, instead of retreating into more analysis every time you are challenged.

 Structure that survives interruption.
 Because the model cuts in, you learn to keep a MECE answer legible mid-pressure, not just on a clean whiteboard with all the time in the world.

-Town hall and press Q&A. Field hostile questions from an AI that won't accept a dodge; it reframes and asks again, the way a constituent or a moderator will when you try to pivot to your talking point.
+Town hall and press Q&A. Field hostile questions from an AI that will not accept a dodge; it reframes and asks again, the way a constituent or a moderator will when you try to pivot to your talking point.

 Framework discipline.
 Argue a position in magnitude, probability, and timeframe instead of adjectives, then hear it weighed back the way a judge weighs it.
 Vague harms get exposed fast, so you learn to quantify the stake before someone else does it for you.

 On camera and on the page.
-Tighten a position to its load-bearing claims before it becomes a clip or an op-ed, where every loose sentence turns into the quote that's used against you.
+Tighten a position to its load-bearing claims before it becomes a clip or an op-ed, where every loose sentence turns into the quote that is used against you.

 Investment thesis defense.
-State a thesis and defend it against an AI that attacks the assumptions under the model: the growth rate, the multiple, the exit you're hand-waving past.
+State a thesis and defend it against an AI that questions the assumptions under the model: the growth rate, the multiple, the exit you are hand-waving past.

 IC and deal committee rehearsal.
-Present the recommendation and hold it while the committee cross-examines the valuation, the comps, and the downside case you'd rather skip.
+Present the recommendation and hold it while the committee cross-examines the valuation, the comps, and the downside case you would rather skip.
 The first time you say the numbers out loud should not be in the actual meeting.

 Diligence pressure.
-The model asks the question you hoped nobody would, so the first time you hear it isn't across the table from the people writing the check.
+The model asks the question you hoped nobody would, so the first time you hear it is not across the table from the people writing the check.

 Pitch defense, not pitch delivery.
 Rehearsing the deck is easy.
 The part that loses rounds is the VC Q&A after slide ten.
-Spar it against an AI that drills unit economics, moat, and "why now," and doesn't let a confident tone substitute for an answer.
+Spar it against an AI that drills unit economics, moat, and "why now," and does not let a confident tone substitute for an answer.

 Board and investor updates.
 Defend a product decision or a missed number to a skeptical board before you defend it to the real one.
-You hear the sharpest version of the pushback while it's still cheap to be wrong.
+You hear the sharpest version of the pushback while it is still cheap to be wrong.

 Narrative under scrutiny.
 The model separates the parts of your story that are claims from the parts that are evidence, so you stop treating the two as the same thing.